 Olive View-UCLA Medical Center

-The Olive View Program is housed in the 377-bed state-of-the-art Olive View-UCLA Medical Center in Sylmar, California and has been operational since 1987.
+Olive View-UCLA Medical Center in Sylmar, California, is a 377-bed state-of-the-art facility operating since 1987.
 The Olive View experience stresses independent critical thinking and personal responsibility.
 The focus of the educational experience is on using clinical skills and judgment in conjunction with information from the literature to make medical decisions.
 Fellows benefit from excellent teaching, hands-on experience in all aspects of consult management, and a wide variety of patients who oftentimes have advanced disease.
 Fellows participate in Pathology Conference and Journal Club as well as the Friday morning core curriculum series.